LPlox/lookbook/README.md

 Doesn't work on mobile yet.
 # Challenges
-1. My challenges that I set on myself. <br>
+1. My challenges that I set on myself.
-2. The frustration of not knowing what I don't know <br>
+2. The frustration of not knowing what I don't know
 3. Understanding Storyblok

 # Learnings
-1. How the connection is made between front and back end. <br>
+1. How the connection is made between front and back end.
 2. I'm not as scared to work with things/data that I cannot get full feedback on.
-The scary backend tunnel that I didn't want to enter isn't that scary anymore. (console.log every single step) <br>
+The scary backend tunnel that I didn't want to enter isn't that scary anymore. (console.log every single step)
-3.Learning how to read documentations.
+3. Learning how to read documentations.
 Those are made for geniuses.
 Omgosh!
 So hard to understand!!

 ## Todo list for myself

-[x] npm install --save @zeit/next-sass node-sass </br>
+- [x] npm install --save @zeit/next-sass node-sass </br>
-[x] npm install swr</br>
+- [x] npm install swr</br>
-[x] npm install storyblok-node-client</br>
+- [x] npm install storyblok-node-client</br>
-[x] npm install --save isomorphic-unfetch</br>
+- [x] npm install --save isomorphic-unfetch</br>
-[x] set a storyblok and backend API fetch with next</br>
+- [x] set a storyblok and backend API fetch with next</br>

 ## Thinking it out in my readme